Jonathan Halevy: Biography

 Over the course of the Corona outbreak, Halevy has served as a regular commentator on local and international media.
 In that capacity he serves as a member of the Israel Ministry of Health's public information team.

-In October of 2021 he was again appointed to serve as the Chair of the National Committee overseeing the National Basket of Health Services.
+In October 2021 he was again appointed to serve as the Chair of the National Committee overseeing the National Basket of Health Services.

 Halevy lectures extensively both in Israel and internationally and has published numerous articles and papers in the field of medicine and two books in Hebrew relating to positive bedside manner and complementary medicine.